 Yes, everyone should floss regularly and go to the dentist for annual cleanings.
 In truth, most people don’t.
 In Google Ads, you can target different demographics based on income level.

 Navigate over to the settings tab and select “Advanced Location.”
 It will bring up this menu:

 Select the “Location groups” tab and you’ll notice a list of three options.
 The one you want is called “Demographics.”

 Now, choose the household income tier (or tiers) you’re interested in and click the big red “add” button!

 This can be used to target higher income levels with ads for teeth whitening or veneers; lower income levels may be more interested in maintaining basic health.

 Remarketing is frequently described as “easy money.”
-It helps you reach people who have visited your website, or practice, by serving specific ads focused on re-capturing those potential customers.
+It helps you reach people who have visited your website (some pretty awesome dentist websites here) or practice, by serving specific ads focused on re-capturing those potential customers.
 At your dental practice, if you collect email addresses, you can leverage these through Customer Match on Google Ads and Facebook!
 Just upload the email addresses to create a remarketing audience and create an ad that would entice patients to visit your practice again—maybe a reminder for a cleaning, or whitening.